akhalilova/cyberaxologs.github.io/index.md

 ---
-layout: default
+layout: home
 title: CyberAxologs
 ---

-# Welcome to CyberAxologs

-This is the homepage.
-Navigate to [Blog](/blog/) to see posts.
+Welcome to my tech blog!
+Scroll down to see all posts.